Free deposits and withdrawals

 PayPal

-Per deposit, PayPal charges a service fee plus a percentage of the total amount deposited.
+When you deposit funds, PayPal charges a service fee, plus a percentage of the total amount deposited.
 This amount will be deducted from your deposit.
 PayPal fees can change at any time.

 Bank wire transfer